davidgaya/open_bilrost_cli/README.md

 # Asset manager

-Bilrost comes with a command line to interact with the version control features.
+Bilrost comes with a command line to interact with the version control system features.
 Use `bilrost --help` prefix to get command lists. `bilrost [command_name] --help` gives details about specific command execution.

 ## Commands
 ```